eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_2.md

 **Precondition**: teacher and parent are registered in the system and the child is connected to the right class

+**Success Guarantees**: daily lecture topics are record so parent could see them and there is an official record of them

 **Main success scenario**:

 1. Teacher provides credentials for authentication